 Important course announcements will be posted below and announced in class.
 You are responsible for all material that appears here and should check this page for updates frequently.

 Tutoring at Center For Teaching And Learning Thurs.
-Jan 17 by Nick Alex Ayers, the head of the peer-tutoring program at the Center for Teaching and Learning, has asked us to post this information below about tutoring: "Free Tutoring: Want to meet with an experienced peer to discuss course concepts, think through a problem set, or prepare for an upcoming exam?
-CTL offers free drop-in and appointment tutoring for CS107, in addition to tutoring for a number of other courses.
-For more information and to schedule an appointment, visit our tutoring appointments and drop-in schedule."
+April 4 by Nick Alex Ayers, the head of the peer-tutoring program at the Center for Teaching and Learning, has asked us to post this information below about tutoring: "Free VPTL Tutoring: Want to meet with an experienced peer to discuss course concepts, think through a problem set, or prepare for an upcoming exam?
+VPTL offers free appointment tutoring for CS107, in addition to tutoring for a number of other courses.
+For more information and to schedule an appointment, visit our tutoring appointments and drop-in schedule page.

-Lab Schedule Posted Tues.
-Jan.
-8 by Nick Lab signups open tomorrow evening, so we have posted our current lab time offerings on the Labs webpage if you would like to plan ahead to decide your preferences on dates/times.
-We'll send out a note when lab signups are open, with the link to sign up.
+Lab Schedule Posted Mon.
+April 1 by Nick Lab signups open Wednesday evening, so we have posted our current lab time offerings on the Labs webpage if you would like to plan ahead to decide your preferences on dates/times.
+We'll send out a note when lab signups are open.

 Welcome!
-Thurs.
-Dec.
-20 by Nick Welcome to CS107!
-Our first lecture is Monday, January 7 at 12:30PM in Hewlett 200.
+Sun.
+Mar.
+31 by Nick Welcome to CS107!
+Our first lecture is Monday, April 1 at 12:30PM in NVIDIA Auditorium.
 We are looking forward to meeting you and starting off a great quarter together!
 If you have questions about the course before the quarter starts, please feel free to check out the FAQ.
 It covers questions about recorded lectures, conflicting classes, CS107E, CS107A, and more.
 We hope you find it helpful!

 CS107 is the third course in Stanford's introductory programming sequence.
 The CS106 courses provide you with a solid foundation in programming methodology and abstractions, and CS107 follows on this to build up and expand your breadth and depth of programming experience and techniques.
 The course will work from the C programming language down to the microprocessor to de-mystify the machine.
 With a complete understanding of how computer systems execute programs and manipulate data, you will become a more effective programmer, especially in dealing with issues of debugging, performance, portability, and robustness.
 Topics covered include: the C programming language, data representation, machine-level code, computer arithmetic, elements of code compilation, optimization of memory and runtime performance, and memory organization and management.